We believe that the only way to conquer this extremely aggressive childhood cancer is to give it a name.

 Learn about the Phase I Clinical Trials your contributions have helped fund and join the fight as we fundraise to begin our fifth Phase I Clinical Trial.

 Phase 1 trial of hu14.18-IL2 and Donor Natural Killer (NK) cells in children with relapsed/refractory neuroblastoma.
+The funds raised in 2013 supported this trail and it can be followed here!

 - Exciting advances have been made in combination immunotherapy approaches and have shown potential for safe and effective treatment of neuroblastoma.